 The Cloud infrastructure scales according to your resource needs to achieve greater efficiency.
-The Cloud for Adobe Commerce monitors your applications and can adjust capacity to maintain steady, predictable performance.
+The Adobe Commerce on cloud infrastructure monitors your applications and can adjust capacity to maintain steady, predictable performance.
 Converting to this architecture helps to mitigate problems, such as latency or large spikes in traffic.

-The scaled architecture is available for Cloud for Adobe Commerce accounts with the Pro48 cluster or greater.
+The scaled architecture is available for Adobe Commerce on cloud infrastructure accounts with the Pro48 cluster or greater.

 Historically, the Pro architecture consisted of 3 nodes, each containing a full tech stack.
 Now, there is a scalable infrastructure that provides a tiered solution with a minimum of 6 nodes: 3 nodes for the core database and other services and 3 nodes for the web server.
 This split architecture provides the capability to scale tiers independently to achieve an optimal balance of performance.
 The core tier scales vertically (increases in size), and the web tier scales horizontally (increases instance count) and vertically (changes instance type and size).